A Local's Guide to Travel in Sardinia

 Simone

-Simone is an active travel guide and luxury travel specialist who covers much of the Mediterranean from his home base in Sardinia.
+Simone is a local guide and travel specialist who covers much of the Mediterranean from his home base in Sardinia.
 His passion is all things Sardinia travel - great food, good wine, fabulous beaches, connections with local people, and exploring the hidden gems of his beautiful island.

 Previous